jdc20181/VBNetCalendar/README.md

 Please review license file before using, you need to include the license and my name in a abouts/credits page in your application.

-# Upcoming Changes

-  - Adding Border to labels

-  - Removing "AutoSize"

-  - Resizing for better view

-  - Changing `ForeColor` to `BackColor` making it much more visible.

-  - Changed Color's of components - minus background for your use.

 # Using the DLL